holasoydiana/dianainfantevargas/contactinfo.md

+## Contact information

 [Home](index.md)  |  [About me](aboutme.md)  |   [Research](researchpapers.md)  |   [Police Box Hunt](policeboxes.md)   |    [Contact](contactinfo.md)

 I am originally from Saltillo, Mexico, and currently based in Edinburgh, UK.

-Interested in working with me?
+Interested in getting in touch with me?
 You can reach me by email at: dpiv500[at]york.ac.uk